Awards

 Year Award Winner Description

-2023 Lin Chang For the development of highly nonlinear ultra-low loss photonic platforms
+2023 Lin Chang For the development of highly nonlinear ultra-low loss photonic platforms.

 2022 Deep Jariwala For breakthrough advances in optical characterization and understanding of light-matter coupling in excitonic and strongly-correlated semiconductors.